efuzy/efuzy/docs/src/pages/vue-components/color-picker.md

 title: Color Picker
 desc: The QColorPicker Vue component provides a way for the user to input colors.
 related:
-  - /quasar-utils/color-utils
+  - /efuzy-utils/color-utils
 ---

 The QColor component provides a method to input colors.

 ::: tip
-For handling colors, also check out [Quasar Color Utils](/quasar-utils/color-utils).
+For handling colors, also check out [Efuzy Color Utils](/efuzy-utils/color-utils).
 :::

 ## Installation